On this page

 Back to top

-CNA Classes in Raleigh, NC: Online & On-Campus Training Programs
+CNA Classes in Raleigh, NC: Online & Campus

-In as few as two months, CNA classes can give you the technical and clinical skills needed to begin work in the nursing field.
-The greater Raleigh-Durham metro area offers several affordable CNA programs.
+In as few as two months, you can complete a nurse aide program in Raleigh, NC that will give you the technical and clinical skills needed to begin work in the nursing field as a certified nurse assistant or aide (CNA).
+The greater Raleigh-Durham metro area offers several affordable CNA programs to choose from.

-The best CNA training programs are accredited, state-approved, and provide a clear pathway to the successful completion of North Carolina’s Nurse Aide I competency examination.
-These programs provide an affordable option to gain the certification needed to enter the nursing field.
+The best CNA training programs are accredited, state-approved, affordable, and provide a clear pathway to the successful completion of North Carolina’s Nurse Aide I competency examination.
 Some programs even offer a hybrid option with completion of some coursework online and self-paced.

 This guide shows you what to expect from CNA classes in Raleigh and how to become certified.
 It also spotlights several top programs in the Raleigh area and gives information on cost, format, and income potential.
 Get started on your research of campus and online CNA classes in Raleigh below.